 Return-to-work planning should begin immediately, when reasonable.
-Even if a worker is in hospital or confined to home, the partners can begin to take responsibility for their roles in the worker's recovery and return to work.
+Even if an injured worker is in hospital or confined to home, the partners can begin to take responsibility for their roles in the injured worker's recovery and return to work.